RainwayApp/low-level-homework/README.md

 # Take-home assignment: data processing pipeline
-C++ project to implement a multi-thread aware data processing pipeline.
+Rust/C/C++ project to implement a multi-thread aware data processing pipeline.

 ## Project Description
-Design and implement a framework for a data processing pipeline using C++ (see Wikipedia's description of data processing pipeline).
+Design and implement a framework for a data processing pipeline using Rust, C or C++ (see Wikipedia's description of data processing pipeline).
 This framework should be general enough to make it applicable to any number of scenarios.
 It should also be capable of taking advantage of a multi-core operating environment (i.e. multi-threaded data processing).
 So basically, the framework should make it possible to hook together an arbitrary and custom set of data processing elements to process, a potentially, large data set efficiently.
 Each data processing element, or node, in the pipeline receives input, processes it, and produces output which is then processed by another node or set of nodes.

 ## Functional and Non-Functional Requirements

-* Only standard C++ code should be used (C++11, C++14, or even C++17).
+* Only standard Rust, C, or C++17 code should be used.
 * No 3rd party libraries.
 * Should support multi-threaded processing.
 * Should support 1 to many on output.
 In other words the output of a single data processor can be used as input to more than 1 data processor.